jonathas/angular2-alura/README.md

-# Alura - Angular 2 course: even more powerful webapps part 1
+# Alura - Angular 2 course: Even more powerful webapps part 1

+This is the code that I've developed following the course.
+I've made some changes on the original one.

 ## Content